 8.3.3.1 Certificates issued by CAs

 NOTE - Certificates that have been issued and signed by a Certification Authority (CA) are called "signed certificates".
-An identity certificate signed by the same entity whose identity it certifies, is called "self-signed certificate".
+An identity certificate signed by the same entity whose identity it certifies is called "self-signed certificate".

 R-8.3.3.1/1: When receiving a signed certificate from the remote TLS endpoint, the MG is required to verify the certificate.